seanorourke7/RPSLS/README.md

 ### Wireframes

 I drew out a very simple wireframes with mockflow.
 The structure changed as I went through the process of developing the game as I had originally intended on having only 1 page.
-It became quickly apparant that this wouldn't work stylistically so i spread it out to 3 pages. the core concept remained the same although I changed the layout of the buttons from the top to the bottom as it looked better on testing to have the display above the users input rahter than below.
+It became quickly apparant that this wouldn't work stylistically so I spread it out to 4 pages.
+The core concept remained the same although I changed the layout of the buttons from the top to the bottom as it looked better on testing to have the display above the users input rahter than below.

 ![homepage wireframe](/assets/images/readme/wireframeRPSLS.png)